stereobooster/test-coverage-calculation/README.md

 }
 ```

 But what if each function (`a`, `b`) can throw an exception.
-Shall we count it as 4 branches?
+Shall we count it as 3 (or 4) branches?
 On the other hand there is no way to know this from statical analysis unless we have type system with effects, like in [koka](https://koka-lang.github.io/koka/doc/book.html#why-effects).

 ## Example 6